 Each year the Australian motor neuron disease community unites for the third week in June in a shared mission to raise awareness for the disease.
 Sunday 19th June to Saturday 25th June 2022 is Australian Motor Neurone Disease Week where family and friends come together to raise awareness for their loved ones.

 Motor neurone disease affects the nerves (motor neurons) that communicate between the brain and the muscles that enable us to move, speak, swallow and breathe.
-Although there is currently no cure, there is a lot we can do to raise awareness and by celebrating Australian Motor Neurone Disease Week with us, you can too!
+Although there is currently no cure, there is a lot we can do to raise awareness, including supporting initiatives like NDIS group homes, and by celebrating Australian Motor Neurone Disease Week with us, you can too!

 Motor Neurone disease is a rapid, debilitating and frightening illness for those living with it as well as their loved ones.
 The neurodegenerative disorder is thought to affect 2 in 100,000 people and up to 10% of cases are hereditary.
 People with motor neurone disease deserve to be celebrated, recognised, and advocated for.